 Fluency sessions are designed to enable pupils to commit key skills to the long-term memory, thus freeing up space in the working memory for assimilating the new concept-based learning of the maths master scheme.

 Children of all abilities are supported, from those who struggle with basic skills to those who need to stretch their understanding; a programme of keep up (not catch up) and deepening activities for rapid graspers, is skilfully implemented across the school on a daily basis.

 We encourage pupils to be more independent in their learning, by maintaining our high expectations and utilising the 5B strategy (Brain, Board, Book, Buddy, Boss).

 Timely end of unit assessments ensure that the children are tracked; with support implemented if required.

 We are committed to helping parents understand how to support their child in the wider context outside school, from practical experiences to Online access – such as times tables, times tables rockstars, dBPrimary activities linked to their current learning.

 There is a continuous cycle of staff training, moderations (Inter-school comparisons), networking and shared experiences to best inform teacher practice and supply quality first teaching.

-Our classrooms are buzzing with activity – enthusiastic discovery in action.
-The children find that maths is more real to them, and this engages them, producing improved behaviour for learning.
+Lesson visits, show that our classrooms are buzzing with activity – enthusiastic discovery in action.
+Talking with the children, we find that maths is more real to them, and this engages them, producing improved behaviour for learning.
 They can identify the maths within an every-day problem and have the confidence to apply their own chosen strategies to solve this.
 Pupils can explain their reasons and justifications for this using accurate mathematical language.